ros-navigation/docs.nav2.org/setup_guides/index.rst

 - Select and set up planner and controller navigation plugins for your robot's navigation tasks
 - Lifecycle node management for easy bringup of other related sensors or nodes

+The simulator of record in these tutorials is Gazebo Classic, which is the default simulator in ROS 2 Humble, Iron and all previous distributions.
+When using Jazzy or newer, consider that the simulation elements of the tutorial may be out of date and are worth looking at other resources like `nav2_minimal_turtlebot_simulation <https://github.com/ros-navigation/nav2_minimal_turtlebot_simulation>`_ which fully leverages modern Gazebo with Nav2.

 **Table of Contents:**

 .. toctree::